 The South African Boerboel Breeders Society has nothing to do with the American Kennel Club.
 The SABBS is the only legally registered Boerboel breeders society in South Africa.

-SABBS also works closely with SA Studbook, the only legally registered Boerboel registration authority in South Africa that has without doubt the best and biggest Boerboel database which, amongst other things, provides us with the information regarding progeny testing that helps our breeders with the selection of genetically superior Boerboels for breeding purposes in bettering the breed.
+SABBS also works closely with SA Studbook, the only legally registered Boerboel registration authority in South Africa that has without a doubt the best and biggest Boerboel database which, amongst other things, provides us with the information regarding progeny testing that helps our breeders with the selection of genetically superior Boerboels for breeding purposes in bettering the breed.

 As with the American Kennel Club, we also cannot comment on Boerboel International or their Breed Improvement Schemes as we do not have any connection with them.

 Boerboels are a very large dog breed, they require little physical exercise.
-How can breeders and owners care for their Boerboel’s body, bone structure, elbows and hips?
+How can breeders and owners care for their Boerboel's body, bone structure, elbows, and hips?

 I wouldn’t say that Boerboels need “little physical exercise” since any dog needs exercise, however, a Boerboel will not get grumpy going without it as some hunting breeds do.